Prince Harry Is Releasing a Memoir About His Life and Marriage

-The Couple Remains in Touch With the Queen
+The Couple Is Still in Frequent Touch With the Queen

 Reports previously stated that the Sussexes blindsided the monarch with their decision to leave.
 Those reports, however, were false.
 Harry revealed in his interview with Oprah Winfrey in March 2021, that he had spoken, at length and across multiple conversations, with the queen about his decision to step down.
 So much so that the numerous conversations on the topic prompted Prince Charles to stop answering his son's calls.